Data Poisoning Attacks Against Multimodal Encoders

-\mypara{Image search engine} The task of an image search engine is also known as a text-image retrieval task, which is designed for scenarios where the queries are from one modality and the retrieval galleries are from another~\cite{CLLNZ22}.
-Given a text $t$, a visual-linguistic representation-based multimodal image search engine\footnote{\url{https://rom1504.github.io/clip-retrieval/}.} would return the most relevant images from a large image base by comparing the embedding of the given text $t$ from the text encoder $\mathcal{E}_{\text{txt}}$ with the embeddings of the images in the image base provided by the image encoder $\mathcal{E}_{\text{img}}$.
+\mypara{Image search engine} The task of an image search engine is also known as a text-image retrieval task.
+It is designed for scenarios where the queries are from one modality, and the retrieval galleries are from another~\cite{CLLNZ22}.
+Given a text $t$, a contrastive learning-based multimodal image search engine\footnote{\url{https://rom1504.github.io/clip-retrieval/}.} will return the most relevant images from a large image base by comparing the text embedding from the text encoder $\mathcal{E}_{\text{txt}}$ with the embeddings of the images in the image base provided by the image encoder $\mathcal{E}_{\text{img}}$.